murali44/Sonos_RFID_Controller/README.md

     Reboot the Pi.
       Command: sudo reboot

-    At the prompt type:
+    Check peripheral.
-      lsmod
+      Command: lsmod

-    You should see spi_bcm2708 in the list.
-So far so good.
+    You should see 'spi_bcm2708' in the list.

     Update your Raspberry Pi.
       Command: sudo apt-get update